Survival of the Fittest— Battling Bacteria

 The Experiment

 The research team studying the bacteria hypothesized that the color of the bacteria’s cell wall and the strength of the cell wall are related.
-To test the color and cell wall strength hypothesis, your team will conduct an experiment in which a blue bacteria and an red bacteria are crushed together.
+To test the color and cell wall strength hypothesis, your team will conduct an experiment in which a brown bacteria and an orange bacteria are crushed together.

-If you have 10 blue and 10 red m&ms then you can perform the experiment below.
-Watch the video to see the procedure and to get the class data.
+You have 10 brown and 10 orange candies in your evolution materials so that you can perform the experiment below.
+Watch the video to see the procedure for red vs blue bacteria.

 Procedures